moisesosorio/moisesosorio/README.md

 - :soccer: I really love sports, soccer, surf, pool, pingpong, etc, and I love to write code.
 - :surfing_man: I develop my website from scratch while I was learning React.
 - :skier: My strong coding skills are Scala and Python.
 Also, I like the data, I eat Data. jejej
-- :skier: I am passionate about charting and graphs.
+- :crossed_fingers: I am passionate about charting and graphs.
 Understand the charts then convert it to an actual fact, love it!
-- :skier: My brain is often hungry to get more knowledge of everything, keep learning is my weakness.
+- :brain: My brain is often hungry to get more knowledge of everything, keep learning is my weakness.

 ---